 Contacting your local Alafaya solar panel installation expert is the best way to understand how the ITC could apply to you.

 In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
 The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
 After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
 Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
 Your local Alafaya solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it may apply to you.

 In addition to federal solar incentives, there are often also state ones.
 Rebates, tax credits and more might be available at a more local level.
 Incentives might be provided by your county or municipality, or by the state of Florida.
 Certain incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Alafaya

-Solar energy use nationwide has significantly increased in the last 15 years, in part thanks to the increase in availability of solar incentives.
+The nationwide use of solar energy has increased enormously in the past 15 years, in part thanks to the growth in the number of solar incentives.
 You may get these incentives from the Florida government, the federal government or your local utility company.
-We recommend talking to your local Alafaya solar installation expert to learn more about these incentives and to ensure that you're getting the largest number possible for your solar system.
+It is a good idea to talk to your local Alafaya solar installation expert to learn more about these incentives and to ensure that you're getting all of the money you can for your solar panels.